About renting from the council

 When you make your application, ask if there is a common housing register for your area.
 This is a joint waiting list for housing from the council and also from housing associations and cooperatives in your area.
 Joining a common housing register has two advantages:

-- It saves you time and trouble, as you won't have to make separate applications to the council and to all the individual housing associations and co-ops in your area.
+it saves you time, as you won't have to make separate applications to the council and to all the individual housing associations and co-ops in your area.

 How much rent will I have to pay?